santiellena/zk-magic-square/README.md

 ### Overview

-As we are going to use the Groth16 zkSNARK protocol, we will need to create a **trusted setup**.
+As we are going to use the Groth16 zkSNARK protocol, we will need to create a **trusted setup** (phase 1).
 This is my favorite part of the Groth16 protocol, not because it is something super incredible and efficient (we need one trusted setup **per circuit**) but because when I first learned the protocol, all the previous concepts and the ZK magic clicked here.

+Then, we will have to contribute to the trusted setup the information of the circuit (remember that Groth16 requires one trusted setup per circuit).
+Here something interesting occurs, the R1CS is converted into a QAP (**Quadratic Arithmetic Program**).
+This part involves a lot of math so, please, be patient when reading (phase 2).

+### Powers of Tau (phase 1)

+### Phase 2